rdong08/GiniClust3/README.md

 # GiniClust3
-GiniClust3 is a a fast and memory-saving rare cell cluster identification method for large scale single-cell gene expression data.
+GiniClust3: a fast and memory-efficient tool for rare cell type identification

 A schematic flow shows the pipeline
 -----------------------------------